swcarpentry/r-novice-gapminder/_episodes/09-vectorization.md

 > >
 > > This would be tedious to type out, and impossible for
 > > high values of n.
-> > Can you use vectorisation to compute x, when n=100?
+> > Can you use vectorization to compute x, when n=100?
 > > How about when n=10,000?
 > >
 > >